 - Intake of unfamiliar food items

-Yoga postures will be helpful in decreasing the mental stress and also to empower the whole body
+Yoga postures will be helpful in decreasing mental stress and also empower the whole body:-

 - Ananda Balasana

-Pranayama is very effective in strengthening body.
+Pranayama is very effective in strengthening the body.
 It reduces stress and anxiety.

-Ayurveda has detailed protocol for the management of Vitamin Deficiency disorders in Children.
-It includes internal medicines, treatment procedures and use of single herbs.
+Ayurveda has a detailed protocol for the treatment of Vitamin Deficiency Disorders in Children.
+It includes various treatment procedures like internal medicines, external therapies, and the use of single herbs.

 - Dadima (Punica granatum)